 Yeast is a widely used model system for ageing; this experimentally tractable model organism has an ageing process with remarkable similarities to higher eukaryotes.
-We are using yeast to define genetic and environments contributions to ageing, and the transcriptional and phenotypic outcomes of these contributions.
+We are using yeast to define genetic and environmental contributions to ageing, and the transcriptional and phenotypic outcomes of these contributions.
 We are particularly interested in whether the decline in fitness associated with ageing can be prevented by changing diet or environment.

-This is the ideal solution to the ageing problem - a simple change in diet allows ageing to occur without the associated health problems.
+This picture portrays the ideal solution to the ageing problem - a simple change in diet allows ageing to occur without the associated health problems.
 But what is the purple banana?
 In yeast we have recently shown it to be a sugar called galactose.
 This is not, of course, true for humans, but the fact that we can change diet to allow healthy ageing in a simple organism shows that healthy ageing can occur, and may one day be a reality for us too.

 Our first aim has been to define how ageing impacts our simple model organism.
 This seems obvious – ageing leads to a slow decline in fitness, right?
 However, fitness depends on your environment, and organisms tend to specialise for a particular growth strategy.
 Although ageing does reduce yeast fitness, this has always been studied in glucose – the food for which yeast is specialised.